JonathanWilbur/mueller-report/volume1.md

 52 U.S.C. § 30101(8)(A)(i) (emphasis added).

-The phrases "thing of value" and "anything of value" are broad and inclusive enough to encompass at least some forms of valuable information. throughout the United States Code, these phrases serve as "term\[s\] of art" that are construed "broad\[ly\]."
+The phrases "thing of value" and "anything of value" are broad and inclusive enough to encompass at least some forms of valuable information.
+Throughout the United States Code, these phrases serve as "term\[s\] of art" that are construed "broad\[ly\]."
 United States v.
 Nilsen, 967 F .2d 539, 542 (11th Cir.
 1992) (per curiam) ("thing of value" includes "both tangibles and intangibles ");
 see also, e.g., 18 U.S.C. §§ 20l(b)(l), 666(a)(2) (bribery statutes) ; id. § 641 (theft of government